All Episodes

 Thanks so much for taking my call.

-I have three quick points to make with what you were just saying before the break that with Democrats, whenever they invoke the children, it's either about furthering their agenda or furthering their money fundraising.
+I have three quick points to make with what you were just saying before the break, that with Democrats, whenever they invoke the children, it's either about furthering their agenda or furthering their money fundraising.

-The first point is I believe there were at least a few parents from the Connecticut massacre that wanted armed guards in the school and weren't for more strict gun control laws.
+My first point is I believe there were at least a few parents from the Connecticut massacre that wanted armed guards in the school and weren't for more strict gun control laws.

 Did he bring them to Washington so that their points could be heard?